harness/developer-hub/release-notes/continuous-integration.md

 #### New features and enhancements

 - Added the ability to exclude connectors from the preflight check in the CI module.
 This can be configured in the connector YAML by setting the `ignoreTestConnection` property to `true`.
+If the user sets this flag as `true` along with the feature flag `CI_IGNORE_TEST_CONNECTION` enabled, no matter the configuration, the connection test will always be marked as **Successful**.
 The feature is gated behind the feature flag `CI_IGNORE_TEST_CONNECTION`.
 (CI-13806, ZD-65275,65643)

 #### Fixed issues